jzanetti/June_NZ/doc/Data.rst

 .. note::

-   ``The number of people (grouped by age)`` will determine the number of total people to be used in the model.
+   ``The number of people (grouped by age)`` determines the number of total people to be used in the model.

 **********
 2. Geography data